 Every successful computer has one must-have use, the fabled “killer app.”
 The killer app that drove PC sales in the 1980s was the spreadsheet Lotus 1-2-3.
 By having a killer app and being easy to buy, PCs had a great year in 1985.

-The only one of the 68000 machines that had a killer app in 1985 was the Mac, but prices had to come down before it would really catch on.
+The only one of the 68000 machines that had a killer app in 1985 was the Mac with Adobe Pagemaker.
+But that came out at mid-year, and prices had to come down before it would really catch on.
+A Mac plus Pagemaker plus a laser printer was a $10,000 expense.

 Magazines both inside and outside the industry couldn’t stop talking about the new generation of computers in 1985.
 Consumers were interested, but they kept buying pretty much the same thing they bought the year before.